StaticJsCMS/static-cms/website/content/docs/architecture.md

 The control component receives one (1) callback as a prop: `onChange`.

 * onChange (required): Should be called when the users changes the current value.
 It will ultimately end up updating the EntryDraft object in the Redux Store, thus updating the preview component.
-* onAddAsset & onRemoveAsset (optionals): Should be invoked with an `AssetProxy` value object if the field accepts file uploads for media (images, for example). `onAddAsset` will get the current media stored in the Redux state tree while `onRemoveAsset` will remove it.
+* addAsset & onRemoveAsset (optionals): Should be invoked with an `AssetProxy` value object if the field accepts file uploads for media (images, for example). `addAsset` will get the current media stored in the Redux state tree while `onRemoveAsset` will remove it.
 AssetProxy objects are stored in the `Medias` object and referenced in the `EntryDraft` object on the state tree.

 Both control and preview widgets receive a `getAsset` selector via props.
 Displaying the media (or its URI) for the user should always be done via `getAsset`, as it returns an AssetProxy that can return the correct value for both medias already persisted on the server and cached media not yet uploaded.